EPCCed/edat/docs/configuration.md

 ## Environment variables

-A number of environment variables can be set which will provide specific configuration options to EDAT.
+Alternatively the user can set environment variables to provide specific configuration options to EDAT.
 These are all exported via the terminal e.g.

 ```
 export VARIABLE_NAME=VALUE
 ```

+Environment variables have a lower precidence than (i.e. will be overridden by) code level options.

+## Configuration options
+In all cases the variable name and value is idenfical whether it is provided as an environment variable or code level option.
+For purposes of presentation we provide usage examples with environment variables.

 ### EDAT_NUM_WORKERS